 The Milwaukee Symphony offers Braille and Large Print program books for all performances.
 Please inquire with an usher when you arrive at the venue.

 Sensory bags and weighted lap pads are available for checkout (at no cost by leaving an ID) at our Coat Check Room located in the Gallery of the Pavilion.
 Noise canceling headphones can also be checked out individually.

 My family member/client is deaf or hard-of hearing.
 Will there be ASL interpreters at the performance?

-If there is a need and request for one, please inform the Box Office when purchasing your tickets.
+ASL interpreters are incorporated into our Sensory Friendly performances.
+For all other performances, if there is a need and request for one, please inform the Box Office when purchasing your tickets.
 If the accommodation will benefit your performance experience, we will make every effort to accommodate the request.

 If my family member/client is not able to sit through the entire show, will we be able to leave the hall?
 If they decide to, will we be able to return to our seat?

 Patrons can leave the hall and re-enter at any time during the performance.
 Ushers and staff are available to assist a patron to a quiet room or quiet area, if necessary.

 If you have any additional questions or concerns, please feel free to contact the Education department at 414.226.7885 or email at firstname.lastname@example.org.